ogradyc01/GoldenCheetah/FAQ-GENERAL.md

 ### Can I donate to the project?

-We are an open source project.
+We are a free software project.
+Free as in freedom.
 Our software is developed by a community.
 We do not have any facility to collect funding or spend it!
 We would rather you spread the word if you think our software is good, and maybe help out with documentation, tutorials or translations if you can.